akka/akka-sample-cluster-kubernetes-scala/README.md

 ## Kubernetes Instructions

 ### Docker Desktop for Kubernetes
+For Windows and Mac users, may be handier to use a Kubernetes cluster on [Docker-Desktop](https://www.docker.com/products/docker-desktop).
 If you use Kubernetes on Docker Desktop, after turning it on, you should first issue:

-    cd akka-sample-cluster-kubernetes-java/kubernetes

     export KUBECONFIG=~/.kube/config
     kubectl config set-context docker-desktop

-A script does all this is `scripts/test_docker_desktop.sh`.
+A script that comprises all steps involved is `scripts/test_docker_desktop.sh`.
 To run it, do:

     cd akka-sample-cluster-kubernetes-java
     scripts/test_docker_desktop.sh